Developing and Encouraging Diverse Human Resources

 Annual Employee Commendation Program

-Each year, YAMADA DENKI commends stores and corporate sales offices which have made large sales in relation to their size, and individuals with the highest annual sales, etc.
+Each year, YAMADA HOLDINGS commends top performers in the consumer electronics segment in terms of the stores and corporate sales offices which have made large sales in relation to their size, and individuals with the highest annual sales, etc. In fiscal 2024, 66 people were given awards across 9 stores and 3 sales offices, including the Best Sales Award.

 Diversity, Equity & Inclusion